 Tick Repellents For Africa

-Natural Tick Repellents
+'Natural' Tick Repellents

-For those who don't like putting chemicals on their body such as DEET or permethrin and who are NOT hunting in a malarial area of Africa, there is a wide range of 'natural' tick repellents available.
-They are said to work by masking the natural human smells which are said to attract ticks.
+For those who don't like putting 'chemicals' on their body such as DEET or permethrin and who are NOT hunting in a malarial area of Africa, there is a wide range of 'natural' tick repellents available.
+They are said to work by masking the natural human odours which are said to attract ticks.
 You must thoroughly apply diluted essential oils such as rose geranium, cedarwood, lavender and lemongrass to your skin and clothing.
 This is scientifically unproven to work on African ticks and smelling like Grandma's pot pourri might not be conducive to hunting success.

 Tick Removal

-• Grab the tick firmly with tweezers under it's head where mouth parts are embedded.
+- Grab the tick firmly with tweezers under its head where mouth parts are embedded.

 More On Insect Protection In Africa